pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-hugo.md

 You must add Markdown content before you can preview the page.
 A page in Hugo must contain both frontmatter and Markdown content.
 If either is missing, the page shows `404 page not found` when you try to preview it.

-Frontmatter can signal content status, including publish and expiry dates, and can contain variables that you can use in templates and in content by creating your own Hugo shortcodes.
+Frontmatter can signal content status, including publish and expiry dates, and can contain variables.
+You can use the variables in templates and in content by creating your own Hugo shortcodes.
 Variables and shortcodes are outside the scope of this recipe, but the Hugo website has a lot of documentation.

 If you are migrating content into Hugo from a Git wiki, MkDocs site, or some other source, you will need to add frontmatter to any pages that don't already have it.